 However, this does not mean that regional Australia is comprised of only small towns.
-Bustling, cosmopolitan cities and areas such as Perth, Adelaide, Gold and Sunshine Coasts, Cairns, Townsville, Canberra, Newcastle, Lake Macquarie, Wollongong and Hobart are classified as “Cities and Major Regional Centres” and therefore qualify as regional areas.
+Bustling, cosmopolitan cities and areas such as Perth, Adelaide, Gold and Sunshine Coasts, Cairns, Townsville, Canberra, Newcastle, Lake Macquarie, Wollongong and Hobart are all classified as “Cities and Major Regional Centres” and therefore qualify as regional areas.
 That said, even when you study in a small city or town, you won’t run out of things to do!
-These spots still offer the same hospitality, nightlife and amenities as major cities, as well as many additional benefits to living and studying in a regional area.
+These spots still offer the same hospitality, nightlife and amenities as major cities, as well as many additional benefits of studying in a regional area.

-What to expect when studying in regional Australia?
+What to expect when studying in regional Australia

 Many students and locals decide to live in regional areas to escape the “hustle and bustle” of city life.
-It is generally accepted that life in regional Australia is safer and more relaxed than in major cities, with locals tending to be more friendly and talkative.
+It is generally accepted that life in regional Australia is safer and more relaxed than in major cities, with locals tending to be very friendly and talkative.
 If you would like to experience a slightly slower pace, cleaner air and a lower cost of living, regional Australia might be the place for you!